geotrellis/vectorpipe/src/main/tut/usage/osm.md

 ## From XML

-OSM XML files usually appear with the extention `.osm`.
+OSM XML files usually appear with the extension `.osm`.
 Since the data is all string-based, these files can be quite large compared to their PBF or ORC equivalents.

 ```tut:silent